bressem/pdsnd_github/README.md

 BIKESHARE DATA PROJECT - my first coding project

 ### Description
-The bikeshare data project should give an overview about the data of a biskeshare company in the citys washington, chicago and new york city.
+The bikeshare data project should give an overview about the data of a biskeshare company in the citys Washington, Chicago and New York City.
 First you need to run the bikeshare.py
 Then you get three questions:
 1. "For which city do you want to see data?"